 - Making kids’ beds and changing their sheets

 - Picking up/organizing toys

 - All things everyone does in our house

 The results of our informal poll show that most families and au pairs are doing it right when it comes to household chores.
 The majority of families ask for a reasonable 1-9 hours of help related to the kids and all of the duties listed above are reasonable expectations.

-If you still wonder if you’re asking too much of your au pair, run the situation by your LCC or program director.
+If you still wonder if you’re asking too much of your au pair, run the situation by your LCC or Customer Relations Manager.
 They can provide perspective on your to-do list.
 If you feel your household requests are within the boundaries of the program but your au pair has trouble fulfilling them, aupairmom.com has some great tips for families in this position which include:

 - Provide the au pair with an explicit list of the chores for her children

 - Teach the au pair how to do each of these chores

 - Add these chores to the list of daily and weekly tasks on deck

 - Give the au pair a few strategies for mingling interaction with the kids and working on these tasks